ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/govukpay-payments.md

 We require a way to use GOV.UK Pay for solicitors and organisations who register LPAs on behalf of their clients.

 This will require a different process from paying per LPA.

-We ideally want to give Solicitors a way to pay via invoice, batch payments or other process to simplify their process with their fee structure.
+We want to give Solicitors a way to pay via invoice, batch payments or other methods to simplify their process with fee structures.

 ## What GOV.UK Pay does and does not do

-GOV.UK Pays responsibility is to take payment from a user, handle the payment and respond to whether payment was successful or not.
+GOV.UK Pay's responsibility is to take payment from a user, handle the payment and respond to whether payment was successful or not.

 It is not responsible for managing accounts, invoicing or any other type of payment processing.